ishani1124/ishani1124/README.md

 <strong>

-  I am a 3rd year student, pursuing Computer Science and Engineering at Panimalar Engineering College.
+  I am a final year student, pursuing Computer Science and Engineering at Panimalar Engineering College.
   I am a problem solver, creative thinker, reader and motivator who loves to code and would like to contribute my works here.
  </strong>